syncfusion-content/xamarin-docs/Xamarin/Charts/appearance.md

 ![Predefined palettes support in Xamarin.Forms Chart](appearance_images/appearance_img3.png)

-N> The line that exists between two data points, considered as a single data point for its color customization for line kind of series.
+N> The line exists between two data points.
+It considered as a single data point for its color customization.
+This is the default behaviour of line kind of series.

 **Custom Palette**